 SIQUIJOR ITINERARY – DAY 1:

 Paliton Beach is located in the main tourist area of San Juan on Siquijor Island.
-Most accommodations are dotted along the main road in San Juan so it is within walking distance to get to Paliton Beach.
+Most accommodations are dotted along the main road in San Juan so it’s within walking distance to get to Paliton Beach.

-Paliton Beach faces west making it the perfect Siquijor tourist spot to watch the sunset on the sand with your mates!
+Paliton Beach faces west making it the perfect spot to watch the sunset on the sand with your mates!

 If you visit Paliton Beach during the day it’s just as good.
 You can find a number of tree swings tied to bent palms that you can have a turn on and swing out over the water’s edge!

-Lugnason Falls, also known as Zodiac Falls, is up there with one of the top 3 waterfalls in Siquijor that I highly recommend adding to your Siquijor itinerary!
+Lugnason Falls, also known as Zodiac Falls, is one of the top 3 waterfalls in Siquijor.

-Lugnason Falls is located in the main tourist area of San Juan, From Paliton Beach, it’s approximately a 15-minute drive inland to reach this popular tourist spot in Siquijor.
+Lugnason Falls is located in the main tourist area of San Juan, From Paliton Beach, it’s approximately a 15-minute drive inland to reach this popular tourist spot.
 The entrance is free though you may be asked to pay a small parking fee of 10 pesos.

 From the jump-off point, It takes around 15-minutes to walk along a dirt trail through the forest to reach Lugnason Falls.